Hey all!

 1. Lizzie Samuels (Brighton Sharbino) from The Walking Dead

-(also the black and white gif above)
+Brighton Sharbino from The Walking Dead (also the black and white gif above) |

 I came across Lizzie Samuels after I wrote the first four and a half books, when I was starting to make a trailer for the entire "The Emerald Chronicles".
 As soon as I found her, a zing of happiness hit me, because I felt like I was looking at and listening to exactly what I had imagined as Thea.
 Brighton, who plays Lizzie, even has bright green eyes.
 When I began to edit the first book, Blue Moon, I began to use Lizzie the most for inspiration.
 In The Walking Dead, Lizzie has a tragic backstory and really a tragic story in general, which could relate to Thea's-- Lizzie is also slightly crazy and wild, which paralleled to how Thea acted at the beginning of Blue Moon.
 Brighton gave a powerful performance to Lizzie, and everywhere from her voice to her actions gave me a strong basis to go on for when I was editing Thea.